giswqs/geebook/_sources/chapters/10_webapps.md

 geemap.ee_initialize()
 ```

-## Build an Earth Engine App using JavaScript
+## Building an Earth Engine App using JavaScript

 ```javascript
 // Get an NLCD image by year.